-Reading the spec sheet for the Suzuki Swift Sport, you’d be forgiven for thinking you’d been transported back to the Eighties.
-As hot hatches go, a 1.6 litre normally aspirated engine developing 123 bhp and a 0-60 time of just under nine seconds is hardly headline writing stuff.
+Reading the spec sheet for the Suzuki Swift Sport, you’d be forgiven for thinking you’d been transported back to the 1980s.
+As hot hatches go, a 1.6-litre normally aspirated engine developing 123 bhp and a 0-60 time of just under nine seconds is hardly headline writing stuff.
 Back in the day, the Swift Sport would have been tempting buyers away from the likes of Ford, Vauxhall, Peugeot and Volkswagen.

 Performance wise, the Swift is best described as brisk rather than fast.
 The engine’s peak torque comes at 4,800 rpm so you soon learn that to get the best out of the Swift, it needs to be revved hard.
 It responds with a wonderfully raspy exhaust note that encourages you to keep the revs up to maintain momentum.
 Don’t be fooled, the Swift loves to be driven hard.
 Just don’t expect to be achieving anywhere near the claimed 39.8 mpg if you do.
 Take my advice though – don’t even try to drive it sedately.
 As soon as you’ve discovered just how good the Swift is to drive on the limit, you’ll want more and like a drug, you’ll find it hard not to play.

 Would I buy one?
-Like hell I would.
+Like hell, I would.
 In fact, it currently tops the list of cars I want to buy in 2011.
-The Eighties are back and I love it.
+The 80s are back and I love it.